Haaroon/haaroon.github.io/index.md

 # Events
 <p> A list of some of the events I've been to in reverse chronological order.  </p>
+* I've been to more since but I am too busy to update this page anymore
 * [29th USENIX Security Symposium - USENIX '20 (remote)](https://www.usenix.org/conference/usenixsecurity20)
 * [IC3 2020 Blockchain Camp](https://www.initc3.org/events/2020-07-26-IC3-Blockchain-Camp.html)
 * Isolation Station (cause of this new virus)